NAMTeam/namteam.github.io/content/docs/feature-guides/realexpressway/index.md

 ---
 title : "RealExpressway (REW)"
 description: "The RealExpressway (REW) system expands upon the Maxis One-Way Road network, adding Ramp Interfaces and enhancing the Network Widening Mod's OWR components."
-lead: "The RealExpressway (REW) system adds a series of Ramp Interfaces to the both the base One-Way Road (OWR) network and the OWR widths of Network Widening Mod (NWM).
-The REW's ramps can be used to recreate urban and suburban surface arterials that have expressway and freeway-like features, Texas-style frontage roads supporting RCI development/access (especially in combination with RealHighway), or various novel intersection configurations."
+lead: "The RealExpressway (REW) system expands upon the Maxis One-Way Road network, adding Ramp Interfaces and enhancing the Network Widening Mod's OWR components."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false
 images: []
 url: "docs/feature-guides/realexpressway"
 ---

+## Overview
+The Real Expressway Mod uses the work of the OWR variants of the Network Widening Mod to make a condensed version of the ramps featured in the [RealHighway Mod](/docs/feature-guides/realhighway).
+It is not intended to be a replacement for or a simplified version of the RHW.
+Rather, it provides RHW-like functionality (and some other fun things) to the OWR system.
+The REW ramps can be used to recreate urban and suburban surface arterials that have expressway and freeway-like features, Texas-style frontage roads supporting RCI development/access (especially in combination with RealHighway), or various novel intersection configurations.

+REW aims to provide a "halfway point" between a fully access-controlled highways and a surface streets.
+Since it is based off the One-Way Road network (and its NWM variants), it has a lower capacity and speed than the RHW, but is on the higher side when compared to surface streets.

 ## Constructing RealExpressways